Bachelor of Arts in Social Work (BASW): Career Growth

 • Time management and prioritization: Social workers often have a large caseload and may have to prioritize competing demands, which can be challenging.

-• Bureaucratic barriers: Social workers may face bureaucratic barriers in their work, such as red tape, lack of resources and funding, and conflicting regulations.
+• Bureaucratic barriers: Social workers may face bureaucratic obstacles, such as red tape, lack of resources and funding, and conflicting regulations.

-• Risk of violence: Social workers may face the risk of violence from clients or clients' families, particularly when working in settings such as child welfare and domestic violence.
+• Risk of violence: Social workers may face the risk of violence from clients or clients' families, mainly when working in settings such as child welfare and domestic violence.

-• Ethical dilemmas: Social workers may face ethical dilemmas in their work, such as balancing the needs of the client with the needs of the community, or maintaining confidentiality while protecting clients from harm.
+• Ethical dilemmas: Social workers may face ethical dilemmas in their work, such as balancing the client's needs with the community's or maintaining confidentiality while protecting clients from harm.

-• Stigma and discrimination: Social workers may face stigma and discrimination in their work, particularly when working with marginalized populations such as individuals with mental illness or substance use disorders.
+• Stigma and discrimination: Social workers may face stigma and discrimination in their work, mainly when working with marginalized populations such as individuals with mental illness or substance use disorders.

-• Stereotypes and lack of recognition: Social workers may face stereotypes that they are not "real" professionals, and that their work is less important than other fields.
-They may also face lack of recognition for the importance of their work.
+• Stereotypes and lack of recognition: Social workers may face stereotypes that they are not "real" professionals and that their work is less important than other fields.
+They may also face a lack of recognition for the importance of their work.

 Why Choose the Bachelor of Arts in Social Work (BASW) program?

-There are many reasons why someone might choose to pursue a Bachelor of Arts in Social Work (BASW) program.
+There are many reasons someone might pursue a Bachelor of Arts in Social Work (BASW) program.
 Some of the key reasons include:

-• To make a difference in the world: Social work is a profession that is dedicated to promoting social and economic justice, and helping individuals and communities improve their lives.
+• To make a difference in the world: Social work is a profession dedicated to promoting social and economic justice and helping individuals and communities improve their lives.

-• To work with diverse populations: Social work is a profession that is open to working with individuals and communities from diverse backgrounds.
+• To work with diverse populations: Social work is open to working with individuals and communities from diverse backgrounds.

 • To develop a strong set of skills: A BASW program provides students with a strong foundation in social work theory and practice, including the knowledge and skills necessary to work with diverse populations.